mochang2/info-sec/info-sec-project/README.md

 Running queries passed to MySQL directly from MySQL results in the following:
 ![result from the mysql with '#'](https://user-images.githubusercontent.com/63287638/120437238-d2a08280-c3ba-11eb-95a6-c9a7a2f2471d.PNG)
 All of the users stored in the tables are returned.
 </br>

-해결방안 : 장고 같은 경우 공식 문서에서 사용하는 authenticate 와 같은 함수로 로그인. 기본적으로 sql injection 등은 막혀 있음. 장고 외에도 APM 환경 등으로 웹서버를 만들거만 입력값 검증(허가되지 않은 특수 문자 예를 들면 db에서 예약된 특수문자들 mysql 같은 경우 #, ', " mssql같은 경우 -, ' ," 등을 이스케이프 처리함)
+__Countermeasures for form based sql injection__
+In the case of Django, do not send queries to the database via 'raw', but rather process logins with functions such as 'authenticate' as recommended in the official document.
+This function essentially blocks various SQL injection.
+In addition to Django environment, there are various ways to prevent SQL injection.
+In APM environment, for example, there are functions in PHP language, which escape reserved special characters(#, ', " etc).
+Or simply, only authorized characters can be entered using a whitelist policy.
 </br>

 ------------------